 Colorado governor pardons felon to stave off deportation

-Jasmine Lima-Marin stands at a podium as she addresses the media during a news conference on Friday, May 19, 2017, in Denver.
-Lima-Marin's husband, who came to the United States from Cuba as a baby during the Mariel boat lift in 1980, faces deportation.
+Lima-Marin's husband, who came to the United States from Cuba as a baby during the Mariel boat l... .
+Jasmine Lima-Marin, center, stands next to supporters and her attorney, Hans Meyer, right, during a news conference on May 19, 2017, in Denver.

 Comments